 DAUK Film Screenings: Season 2012-2018

-Our last Film Night in April was a Conversation with Lynn Novick, co-producer of the PBS series The Vietnam War.
+April 2018: An Exclusive Conversation with Lynn Novick, co-producer of the PBS series The Vietnam War.

-Our last Film Night on December 8, was the screening of Leonardo Di Caprio's Before the Flood, with the after-screening discussion led by Wen-Wen Lindroth, Co-Chair of the DAUK Policy Network and Chair of its Economics group.
+December 2017: Screening of Leonardo Di Caprio's Before the Flood, with the after-screening discussion led by Wen-Wen Lindroth, Co-Chair of the DAUK Policy Network and Chair of its Economics group.

 For more information about the film and the issues it addresses, go here

 After screening discussion, chaired by Susan Schoenfeld Harrington, DAUK Executive Committee member, with panelists Professior Charlie Beckett, Director of Polis, at the London School of Economics and Karin Robinson, social media strategist and DAUK Executive Committee member